OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 5. Add a GitHub Action to your workflow to build and push the container image to the registry ([hint](https://github.com/marketplace/actions/build-and-push-docker-images))
     - To authenticate to ACR, you may need to get the username and password to your ACR instance and save as GitHub secrets ([hint](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication#admin-account))
     - Key parameters to configure for Docker:
         - `dockerfile` - The path to the Dockerfile - a critical parameter.
-You will need to point to the Dockerfile in the `/Application` folder
+You will need to point to the Dockerfile in the `/Application` folder.
         - `username` - Used to login to ACR.
 You will need to read from the GitHub secret you created.
         - `password` - Used to login to a ACR.
 You will need to read from the GitHub secret you created.
         - `registry` - Server address of Docker registry.
-Set this to "`registryName`.azurecr.io" - replacing `registryName` with the `<prefix>devopsreg` value in your ARM template file (line #26)
+Set this to "`registryName`.azurecr.io" - replacing `registryName` with the `<prefix>devopsreg` value in your ARM template file (line #26).
         - `repository` - The repository (or 'folder') to target in the registry.
-Set this to "`imageName`.azurecr.io" - replacing `imageName` with the `<prefix>devopsimage` value in your ARM template file (line #31)
+Set this to "`imageName`.azurecr.io" - replacing `imageName` with the `<prefix>devopsimage` value in your ARM template file (line #31).
-        - `tags` - This needs to be a unique value each time, as this is used to version the images in the registry.
+        - `tags` - This needs to be a unique value each time, as this is used to version the images in the repository.
 GitHub makes [environment variables](https://docs.github.com/en/free-pro-team@latest/actions/reference/context-and-expression-syntax-for-github-actions#github-context) available that helps with this.
 Set `tags` to `${{ GITHUB_RUN_NUMBER }}`.

 6. Test the workflow by making a small change to the application code (i.e., add a comment).
-Commit, push, monitor the workflow and .
+Commit, push, monitor the workflow and verify that a new container image is built, uniquely tagged and pushed to ACR after each successful workflow run.

 ### Success Criteria